anoopsarkar/nlp-class/hw0.md

 this repository as Public or copy the code to a different public repository (on Github or elsewhere).

-The other initialization choices are optional (e.g. `Add .gitignore`).
+The other initialization choices are optional (there is more about setting up your `.gitignore` file below).

 Then click on the `Create repository` button.